wikibonsai/wikibonsai/README.md

 The WikiBonsai project[^ai] transforms a collection of markdown files into a text-based, easy-to-navigate [jungle gym for thought][wibomd-doc-philosophy--a-jungle-gym-for-thought][^mind] with an [API for the mind][wibomd-doc-design--an-api-for-the-mind][^mixed-metaphors].
 This is accomplished by enabling personal knowledge management (PKM) workflows that rely on `[[wiki]]` syntaxes, "semantic trees" or "knowledge bonsais", and data visualizations that are viewable on screens or in augmented/virtual reality.

-This project is about strategically implementing functionality that will benefit the most users and developers across the digital ecosystem.
+This project is about strategically implementing and open-sourcing functionality that will benefit the most users and developers across the digital ecosystem.
 Thus, it abides by the [Unix Philosophy][art-unix-phil]: Everything is modularized and implemented in such a way as to maximize re-use whether it be for the browser, desktop, mobile, or headset.
 It's about furthering the state of PKM as a whole by building atop "[standardization bedrock][wibomd-doc-design--drilling-down-to-standardization-bedrock]" instead of just creating a single application.

 Further, these workflows may also facilitate the mapping of [semantic space][wibomd-doc-design--semantic-space] which could prove an invaluable resource in building a better understanding of how neural nets work and furthering the development of interpretable, explainable AI.